sangszhou/AkkaClusterSeed/readme.md

 wouldn't receive any messages from producer at both Node A and Node B, because those shardingProbe are all at Node B.
 [This is hard to verify, because we cannot control the message sent by producer at wrong time.
 An easy way to deal with this is introducing spray where we sent message at runtime through REST API]

+## How to verify akka remoting works
+todo

 ## Todo
 1. Add sbt package plugin to build fat jar